Building Your Pet’s First Aid Kit

 Phone numbers and directions to your veterinary clinic, as well as the nearest emergency clinic, can also be useful in a crisis.
 The pet poison hotline is a 24-hour animal poison control call center for pet owners dealing with a poisoned pet.
 In some cases, you may not be around at the time of crisis.
 Leave important emergency contact information in the kit with backup numbers that can be used.

 While you don’t need to have every medical supply found in a vet clinic, you should have some key tools that can help in a variety of situations.
-Print out our first aid checklist, and then head out to the store to build your pet’s first aid kit!

 There are many companies that specialize in the creation of first aid kits for pets.
 If you aren’t interested in building your own kit, you can find already assembled kits at many pet stores or online.
-REI makes some great dog trail kits for trips outside of the house and amazon has many options for home kits.
+REI makes some great dog trail kits for trips outside of the house and Amazon has many options for home kits.

 The Next Steps

-Remember that your pets rely on you to keep them safe and healthy, so guarantee that you are prepared for disaster and keep your kit updated!
+Remember that your pets rely on you to keep them safe and healthy, so guarantee that you are prepared for disaster and keep your kit updated.

 And don't forget to print our first aid checklist!